cflynn07/myblog/posts/2019-09-10-circleci-to-github-actions.md

 I decided to switch the CI/CD pipeline of this blog from CircleCI to Github Actions just to check it out.
-I know it's basically overkill to have a CI/CD setup for a blog, but I did it for curiosity.
-One of the most obvious advantages of Github Actions is its tight integration with Github.
+I know it's basically overkill to have a CI/CD setup for a blog (and to use Kubernetes), but I did it for curiosity.
+One of the most obvious advantages of Github Actions is tight integration with Github.
 If nothing else, it's nice just to have your repository and CI information together on one website.

 My CI/CD flow is:
 <ol>